-Deadline: Consideration of applications will begin on October 23, 2014, and continue until the position is filled.
+Deadline: Consideration of applications will begin on November 16 and continue until the position is filled.

 We especially encourage applications from women and members of underrepresented minority groups.
 Washington University in St. Louis is an equal opportunity employer.
 Employment eligibility verification required upon hire.